María Auxiliadora Delgado: Early life

 Auxiliadora met her husband, Tabaré Vázquez, when he was just 16 years old, and she was 19 years old.
 She worked for the Caja de Jubilaciones y Pensiones (Pension Fund) for 32 years before her retirement.

 First Lady

 Auxiliadora's signature initiative as First Lady was a national program to improve dental health and oral hygiene.
 She oversaw the national campaign, with an emphasis on students from rural schools and communities.
 Her program, Plan Bucal, which was launched in 2005, has provided dental services to more than 100,000 children across Uruguay, as of 2015.
 In December 2015, the General Assembly of Uruguay honored her with an award for her work.

 The First Lady rarely granted interviews during her tenures.

 Death

 She died of a heart attack on 31 July 2019.
 Her husband survived her by 16 months, dying of cancer in December 2020.
-Both are buried at Cementerio de La Teja, Montevideo.
+She was buried alongside him at Cementerio de La Teja, Montevideo.